eagronin/mongodb-tweeter-prepare/README.md

 ./mongodb/bin/mongo
 ```

-where dbpath db in the first line specifies that the directory db should be used for the MongoDB directory for datafiles.
+where dbpath db in the first line specifies the MongoDB directory for data files.
 The second line is executed from a different terminal window.
 It runs mongodb shell so that we can query the server.

-## Exploration of Twitter Data
+# Exploration of Twitter Data

 The command `show dbs` shows the databases: